-Exclusive: Credit Suisse weighs options to strengthen capital - sources | MarketScreener
+Exclusive-Credit Suisse weighs options to strengthen capital - sources | MarketScreener

 The bank's shares have fallen by more than a fifth in the past year.

-Fitch and Standard & Poors both downgraded their debt ratings for Credit Suisse this month.
+Fitch and Standard & Poor's both downgraded their debt ratings for Credit Suisse this month.

 One of the sources said Swiss financial watchdog FINMA's annual assessment of big Swiss banks had marked Credit Suisse at 4, unchanged from last year, the lowest possible grade.